HungChien/face-ai-project/docs/env_setup.md

 6. NumPy is installed successfully.
 ```

-The result shows that GPU acceleration is available for later deep learning tasks.
+The result shows that GPU acceleration is available for later deep learning experiments.

 ## 9. Notes